mxhold/conwy/README.md

 Or install it yourself as:

-    $ gem install conway
+    $ gem install conwy

 ## Usage

-Conway gets it initial state from stdin and then returns the next iteration:
+Conwy gets it initial state from stdin and then returns the next iteration:

 ```
-$ echo "010\n010\n010" | conway
+$ echo "010\n010\n010" | conwy
 000
 111
 000